missing-semester/missing-semester/about.md

 The standard CS curriculum is missing critical topics about the computing ecosystem that could make students' lives significantly easier.

-# The missing semester of your CS education
+# The missing semester of your Computer Science education

 To help remedy this, we are running a class that covers all the topics we consider crucial to be an effective computer scientist and programmer.
 The